moxikavaghela/BlogApp/README.md

-# 📝 Blogging Application - ASP.NET Core 9 MVC
+# 📝 Smriti - Blogging Application (ASP.NET Core 9 MVC)

 Welcome to this **Complete ASP.NET Core 9 MVC Course Project**, where we build a fully functional Blogging Application using: